md-zaman/kubernetes/notes-av.md

     **(ii) NodePort**: This will allow your application to be accessed inside your organisation. within your org or network.
 They might not have access to your cluster but they have the access to your app.- the workernode ip addresses

-    **(iii) Load balancer**: In this mode service will expose your application to the external world.
-Suppose you have deployed your app on eks cluster.
+    **(iii) Load Balancer**: In this mode service will expose your application to the external world.
+Suppose you have deployed your app on EKS cluster.
 In this case you will get Elastic Load balancer IP for your service and now whoever want to access they can use this public IP address.
 This type is possible in cloud providers only as of now.

     **Use Cases**:
-        Load Balancer - Amazon.com
+    - Load Balancer - Amazon.com
-        NodePort - VPC Nodes
+    - NodePort - VPC Nodes
-        ClusterIP - Cluster Network
+    - ClusterIP - Cluster Network

 #### Kubernetes Service Deep Dive using Kubeshark